getodk/central-backend/docs/api.md

   * Relatedly, the [OpenRosa Form Listing API](/reference/openrosa-endpoints/openrosa-form-listing-api) no longer rejects requests outright based on authentication.
 Rather, it will only return Forms that the authenticated user is allowed to view.
   * A [new summary API](/reference/project-management/project-assignments/seeing-all-form-assignments-within-a-project) `GET /projects/…/assignments/forms` which returns all assignments on all Forms within a Project, so you don't have to request this information separately for each Form.
 * `PUT /projects/:id`, which while complex allows you to update many Forms' states and assignments with a single transactional request.
+* `GET /users/?q` will now always return user details given an exact match for an email, even for users who cannot `user.list`.
+This allows non-Administrators to choose a user for an action (eg grant rights) without allowing full search.

 **Changed**:

 * Newly created App Users are no longer automatically granted download and submission access to all Forms within their Project.
 You will want to use the [Form Assignments resource](/reference/forms-and-submissions/'-form-assignments) to explicitly grant `app-user` role access to the Forms they should be allowed to see.
+* Unauthorized access to `GET /users` now results in an `200 OK` empty `[]` response rather than `403`.

 **Fixed**: